AttentionThis page documents an earlier version. Go to the latest (v2.3) version.

-Run on any public cloud or on-premise datacenter.
+- Run on any public cloud or on-premises data center.
 This means YugabyteDB should be able to run on commodity hardware on bare metal machines, VMs or containers.

 The database should work natively in Kubernetes and other containerized environments as a stateful application.

 YugabyteDB is open source under the very permissive Apache 2.0 license.